NO RECOVERY NO FEES

 Being involved in any type of auto accident can make for a chaotic and frightening experience, especially if you or someone you love has been injured.
 While it can be difficult to remember all the steps you need to take, it bears reminding that what you do and say can have an impact on any personal injury case you choose to pursue against the at-fault party.
 As such, avoiding certain mistakes can help eliminate or mitigate problems that can complicate the process of recovering full compensation for your damages.

-At Clark, Fountain, La Vista, Littky-Rubin & Whitman, our West Palm Beach car accident lawyers have recovered hundreds of millions of dollars for victims of auto accidents across Florida.
+At Clark, Fountain, Littky-Rubin & Whitman, our West Palm Beach car accident lawyers have recovered hundreds of millions of dollars for victims of auto accidents across Florida.
 Because we know the importance of taking the right steps after any type of auto wreck, we want to provide some important information below about avoiding common mistakes:

 1. Not Calling Police – Contact with law enforcement may not be a welcomed experience for some, but it can be an important step after a car accident.
 By calling the police, a law enforcement officer can arrive on scene to ensure the safety of all involved, and gather information from drivers and witnesses about what happened and what potentially led to the crash.
 This information will become part of a formal police report, which can serve as a valuable piece of evidence in your personal injury case.